Clinical-Genomics/chanjo2/SECURITY.md

 ## Reporting a Vulnerability

-Please report any issue or potential vulnerability by opening a GitHub issue in this repository.
-The project is actively maintained, and I’ll review and address reports as soon as possible.
+Please report any issue or potential vulnerability by opening **a GitHub issue** in this repository.
+The project is actively maintained, and we’ll review and address reports as soon as possible.